And the turtles, of course… All the turtles are free – as turtles and, maybe, all creatures should be. – Dr. Seuss

-World Turtle Day (23 May each year) celebrates sea turtles and their place in the world and encourages people to take action to help protect this ever endangered species.
+World Turtle Day (23 May each year) celebrates sea turtles and their place in the world and encourages people to take action to help protect the habitats of this ever-endangered species.

 A bit about sea turtles

 Sea turtles have been around for more than 100 million years.
 They thrived in the oceans at the time of the dinosaurs.

 The first sea turtles looked very little like those of today.
 Their ancestors were giant land turtles and it took millions of years for sea turtles to change, for legs to become pad-shaped flippers and for heavy, bulky bodies to flatten into lighter, streamlined shapes.